sww1235/b111-documentation/team-documentation/octoprint-setup.md

 Number of Extruders: 1
 ```

-Configure default temperatures under the temperatures tab.
-This will already be
-encoded in the gcode file but its a nice little extra.
-This needs to be taken
-care of per octoprint instance.
-If you feel confident in your terminal skills,
-you can always copy paste this info from one `config.yaml` into another.

 Give each instance a name under the appearance tab.
 I used template of B111 Lab
 Mini/Taz #

 Plugin Manager:

-Disable CuraEngine and Discovery since we are not slicing on the Pis.
+Disable CuraEngine, Discovery and Virtual Printer since we are not slicing on the Pis.

+Announcements:

+Disable everything except OctoPi News and Release Announcements so you don't get
+spammed by announcements.

 Hit restart.